Family Vacation To Yellowstone

 The Fairy Falls parking has both upper and lower parking areas, and the trailhead is in the upper (northern) parking area.
 You’ll begin the hike by crossing the steel bridge over the Firehole River and proceed uphill 0.5 miles before turning left at the sign to the Observation Point.
 Go 1/4 mile through pines to the observation deck.

-For the perfect photos of Grand Prismatic, the best lighting is in the afternoon when the steam is less prevalent; however, parking will be even more difficult at this time.
+For the perfect photos of Grand Prismatic, the best lighting is in the afternoon or mid-day when the steam is less prevalent; however, parking will be even more difficult at this time.

 We visited in the morning before it was too crowded and didn’t mind the steam in our photos!
 A good trade off for sure.